klingtnet/klingt.net/klingt.net/posts/from-dropbox-to-syncthing.rst

 Configuration
 -------------

-Now you are ready to start (the service) ``systemctl stsart syncthing@USERNAME``.
+Now you are ready to start (the service) ``systemctl start syncthing@USERNAME``.
 This should open your browser with ``http://localhost:8080/`` and shows you the dashboard with looks something like the image shown below, except that you should see only one folder and device.
 The default sync folder is located under ``~/Sync``, you can remove it after configuring at least one more folder.

 .. image:: /imgs/syncthing_dashboard.png
     :class: kn-image